Swollen Gums & Braces: 5 Tips For Relief

 So long as you do your part and take care of your smile now, that can prevent many problems, like gum recession, in the future.

 Need a routine check-up for your teeth or looking to chat with an orthodontist about treatment?
 Request an appointment with us easily online, or feel free to give us a call at any of our 5 Middle TN locations.
-If you are dealing with braces and swollen gums, we can help you to determine whether or not the cause is simply rough brushing or gingivitis.
+If you are dealing with swollen gums with braces, we can help you to determine whether or not the cause is simply rough brushing or gingivitis.
 As adults, we know the impact that your smile has on your self-esteem and the way that others view you.
 Don’t be shy!
 Bring the whole family to visit us at Snodgrass-King Dental Associates.